rsksmart/devportal-1.0/guides/full-stack-dapp-on-rsk/part2-smart-contracts.md

 ![RSK Full Stack dApp - Election.sol](/assets/img/guides/complete-full-stack-dapp/Election.png/)

 > Note that there are several places marked with `// TODO` as comments.
-This tutorial will guide you through on how to complete this implementation.
+This tutorial will guide you on how to complete this implementation.

 ### 2.1.
 Code Walkthrough